-The cost of the health care coverage provided by employers with 250* or more W-2s in 2020 must be reported on the form W-2.
+The cost of the healthcare coverage provided by employers with 250* or more W-2s in 2021 must be reported on the form W-2.
 Required information includes:

 - Total cost of major medical insurance (both the employer and employee premium whether it is paid with pre-tax or after-tax dollars).